 PFOA and PFOS have been the most extensively produced and studied of these chemicals.
 They have been used to make carpets, clothing, fabrics for furniture, paper packaging for food and other materials (e.g., cookware) that are resistant to water, grease or stains.
 They are also used for firefighting at air fields and in a number of industrial processes.Back to Top

 Yes.
 The water provided by Aqua tests well below the current U.S. Environmental Protection Agency (EPA) health advisory levels for PFOA/PFOS and is safe to drink.
 Testing to date has not detected levels over the EPA Health Advisory of 70 parts per trillion at active sources.
 Both the EPA and Pennsylvania Department of Environmental Protection (DEP) consider this level protective of public health.Back to Top

 In Pennsylvania, the EPA and PA DEP set and regulate water standards.

 The EPA identifies the contaminants to regulate in drinking water, and they set regulatory limits for amounts of certain contaminants.
 The EPA currently regulates 90 chemicals in drinking water with “limits” called maximum contaminant levels (MCLs).
 Aqua uses the EPA’s maximum contaminant levels to ensure water quality.

 There are some contaminants for which the EPA develops health advisories that do not have set regulatory limits.
 The health advisories provide technical information on health effects.
-PFOA and PFOS are included in those contaminants that have no regulatory limit but are associated with a health advisory.Back to Top
+PFAS are included in those contaminants that have no regulatory limit but are associated with a health advisory.Back to Top

 One part per trillion is the equivalent of one grain of sand in an Olympic-size swimming pool.
 The EPA’s lifetime health advisory sets a combined limit of 70 parts per trillion for PFOA and PFOS.Back to Top